Subscribe to updates

 Housing & Regeneration Scrutiny Sub Committee - Tuesday, 13th January, 2026 6.30 p.m.

-January 13, 2026 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 13, 2026 Housing & Regeneration Scrutiny Sub Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 The Housing & Regeneration Scrutiny Sub Committee met on Tuesday 13 January 2026 to review the performance of social housing landlords in Tower Hamlets, discuss the progress of the Your Voice, Our Action

-improvement programme, and examine the council's preparedness for the Renters' Rights Act 2025.
-Key concerns raised included the high percentage of non-decent homes managed by the council, issues with repairs and safety checks across various landlords, and the implementation of new tenant protection legislation.
+initiative, and assess the council's preparedness for the Renters' Rights Act 2025.
+Key concerns raised included the high percentage of non-decent homes managed by the council, issues with repairs and safety compliance across various landlords, and the need for robust communication and enforcement regarding the new renters' legislation.

 Landlord Performance Report Q2 2025/26